WalmartSolutions/Bloody-1.0.1/README.md

 3. Start the game (with Fabric)

 # Credits
-- ??? - Making the client.
+- CRAAAAZY & Twilight - "Making the client".
 - [3000IQPlay][3000IQPlayA] - Cracking, Removing Connections.
 - ??? - Providing a jar.